harness/developer-hub/docs/cloud-development-environment/get-started/getting-started-with-cde.md

 sidebar_label: Quickstart
 ---

-## Overview

-Harness Cloud Development Environments (CDE) are preconfigured, remote, ready-to-use  environments that developers can quickly spin up from anywhere and start writing code, debugging, and collaborating with other developers.
+Harness Cloud Development Environments (CDE) are preconfigured, remote, secure, ready-to-use  environments that developers can quickly spin up from anywhere and start writing code, debugging, and collaborating with other developers.

 This one pager focuses on the core features of CDE and provides a Quickstart guide to help users get started.

+Please ensure that the CDE mpdule is enabled in your Harness account before you start with these instructions.

 ## Configuration

+ Gitspace configuration lives with your source code in a file named `.devcontainer/devcontainer.json`, which is an [industry standard spec](https://containers.dev/implementors/json_reference/) that defines metadata and settings required to configure a containerized development environment.

-The image used to spin up the container, along with a bunch of other properties, can be specified in the configuration file `.devcontainer/devcontainer.json` in the repository.
+You can specify the image used to spin up the container in this config file.
 Any application dependencies can be prebaked into this image so that you do not spend time installing these each time.

 The `devcontainer.json` spec contains many properties that let users customize their development environments.
-As of now, we support the image and postCreateCommand properties, here’s an example.
+We currently support the `image` and `postCreateCommand` properties.

 If a repository does not have a `devcontainer.json`, we will spin up the CDE with a default docker image at  `mcr.microsoft.com/devcontainers/base:dev-ubuntu-24.04`.
 The Dockerfile for this default image is available at `https://github.com/devcontainers/images/tree/main/src/base-ubuntu`

 ## What is supported?

-### Git providers

-1. Gitness public and private repositories

-2. GitHub public repositories

-3. Bitbucket public repositories

-4. GitLab public repositories

-### IDEs

-You can also choose an IDE that will be available in the CDE - VS Code Desktop & Browser are currently supported.
+For a list of supported Git providers, IDEs, and CDE machine specs, please refer to the [What's supported](https://developer.harness.io/docs/cloud-development-environment/whats-supported)

 ## Sample application